Indoor soccer: Europe

 Indoor soccer is also played in several European countries.
 In the United Kingdom, Masters Football is the most well-known competition.
 Tournaments among Masters teams (consisting of veteran former players from professional 11-a-side teams from each country) are regularly played.
 In Spain, some over-30 ex-professionals represent their clubs in the Liga Fertiberia which plays a five-a-side variant.

 The European indoor soccer federation, known as the European Minifootball Federation (EMF), organizes the European Minifootball Championship (miniEURO) every year, and in recent years countries have established national minifootball associations.
 EMF organize variations of six-a-side football and this could come in different shapes and sizes from a large custom-built facility with multiple pitches or even an 11-a-side pitch temporarily split into smaller pitches.
 This is not to be confused with the term used in Russia and some other former Soviet countries, where the term mini-football is used to describe futsal.

+Australia

+Indoor soccer's journey within Australia can be traced back to its emergence as a response to challenges posed by weather conditions and limited outdoor space.
+As the sport gained traction, purpose-built indoor facilities started to dot the Australian landscape, offering players a controlled environment where they could indulge in their passion year-round.